 National Portrait Gallery in London

-Established in 1856, the National Portrait Gallery is one of world’s most popular collections of ‘who’s who’ as visited by more than 2 million people a year.
+Established in 1856, the National Portrait Gallery is one of the world’s most popular collections of ‘who’s who’ as visited by more than 2 million people a year.
 It owes its existence to the dogged determination of Earl Philip Henry Stanhope, who had his request for a national collection voted down in parliament three times before he finally succeeded.
 As such it was also the first dedicated and national portrait gallery in the world.

-Stanhope saw the importance of creating a permanent collection of portraits that recorded people of cultural significance and political importance in Great Britain all the way back to the tudors.
+Stanhope saw the importance of creating a permanent collection of portraits that recorded people of cultural significance and political importance in Great Britain all the way back to the Tudors.
 Since then the gallery has developed into a much more inclusive institution and now has a vast amount of portraits of people from all walks of life, including portraits of unknown sitters.
-In that respect the unique art collection not only offers important time stamps of significant moments in British history, but is also a remarkable window into everyday life.
+In that respect, the unique art collection not only offers important time stamps of significant moments in British history, but is also a remarkable window into everyday life.

 The collections at NPG

 To the public at least, the Gallery is in effect a series of connecting rooms that are neatly and logically curated.
 In the Tudor gallery, for instance, you step into the world of Mary, Queen of Scots, Elizabeth I, Henry VIII, and William Shakespeare.
 Then there is the 17th and 18th Century Galleries which exhibit – you’ve guessed it – British portraiture from the two centuries.
 The victorian gallery also offers what it says on the tin.
-However the names of other parts of the permanent collection are perhaps less decipherable unless you are well-versed in art history or know the name of the originator of a said sub-collection.
+However, the names of other parts of the permanent collection are perhaps less decipherable unless you are well-versed in art history or know the name of the originator of a said sub-collection.
 E.g. Room 17 the Weldon Galleries, covers portraits from the regency period.
 Equally, the Balcony Gallery displays familiar faces from the 1960s to the 1990s.